tsuyoshiohashi/Costas_Loop_Search/Readme.md

 There is a list of alpha and beta candidates in the program if you want to search by more parameters.
 If you rewrite this, it will plot with the new parameters.

+Whether to emphasize lock-in time or constellation clarity depends on the project.

 When determining the parameters for an actual receiver, it is necessary to check several IQ files.
 This is because the frequency offset will vary and fluctuate.